juanbrujo/Talus/README.md

 --

-Go get a cold beer and take a nap.
-At least you'll have 15 minutes of files download and setup (depending of your internet connection).
+Go get a cold beer or take a nap.
+You'll have at least 15 minutes of setup and files being downloaded (depending of your internet connection).

 **Maybe you'll be prompted for root password.**